idoven/frontend-challenge/README.md

 - Use material ui components and styled-component styles

-- Write meaninful and useful unit tests. jest is already included in the project
+- Write meaninful and useful unit tests.
+You can use jest.

 - Use functional components